wp-plugins/simple-revisions-delete/readme.txt

 5. Single revision delete

 == Changelog ==

+= 1.4.2 =
+* Fix a bug when clicking on the revision link in the revision's metabox
+* Change button on single revision delete by a more discreet link
+* Tested on WP 4.2 with success!
+* readme.txt update

 = 1.4.1 =
 * Fix a bug when W3 Total Cache is activated and plugins updates are available